 Our whole curriculum is shaped by our school vision which aims to enable all children, regardless of background, ability, additional needs, to flourish to become the very best version of themselves they can possibly be.

 We teach the National Curriculum, supported by a clear skills and knowledge progression.
 This ensures that skills and knowledge are built on year by year and sequenced appropriately to maximise learning for all children.

 It is important that children develop the skills of a geographer by fully immersing them in all areas of the subject.
-The local area is fully utilised to achieve desired outcomes, with opportunities for learning outside the classroom embedded in practise.
-School trips and fieldwork are provided to give first hand experiences, which enhance children’s understanding of the world beyond their locality.
+The local area is fully utilised to achieve desired outcomes, with opportunities for learning outside the classroom embedded in practice.
+School trips and fieldwork are provided to give first hand experiences, which enhance children's understanding of the world beyond their locality.

 By the time children leave St Paul's they will:

 - Have an excellent knowledge of where places are and what they are like.